Ready, Set, Apply!

 Step 3: Monitor your GPA & track test scores.

-For example, Arkansas State University adopted a new admissions policy that places more emphasis on what a student has accomplished over their four years in high school, rather than what happens during a three-hour exam.
+For example, Arkansas State University adopted a new admissions policy that places more emphasis on what a student has accomplished over their four years in high school, rather than what happens during a four-hour exam.

 “ASU [offers] an ‘or’ admission standard where, if a student meets one of our three criteria, they can achieve unrestricted admission,” Smith said.
 “It’s a 3.0 high school GPA, a [score of] 19 on the ACT or [you must] graduate in the top 20 percent of your class.”